 As befits a popular global travel destination, Santa Fe possesses a full range of overnight accommodations.
 From private homes and sweet little B&Bs to chain hotels and grand luxury properties, there's a bed for every head.

 Staying overnight for the 93rd Burning of Zozobra on the Friday before Labor Day, September 1, 2017, means you're staying over the last big holiday of summer.
-No worries, though, since the travel experts at Santa Fe Selection have already created the best Zozobra deals around at select lodging properties with special Zozobra packages that include event tickets and extra treats.
+We recommend getting your hotel reservations early, so you can enjoy a ong weekend in Santa fe with the best rates.

 Dining City-Different Style